The 2025 Market Report is here: See how top-performing subs are overcoming the status quo.

 • Construction-specific lending, like Billd – Understanding the construction industry means products like the ones Billd offers can help bridge cash flow gaps that are common to subcontracting businesses.
 Billd has a fast approval and payment process, and flexible terms that closer align to payment terms seen in the industry.

 Earning a profit on a construction project is integral to running a successful subcontracting business.
-Those profits serve a lot of critical purposes, but one of those purposes shouldn’t include consistently being recycled through the business.
-Construction businesses should build a diverse set of working capital sources that can bolster cash flow through regular business operations.
+Those profits serve an important purpose that is determined by the business owner, but one of those purposes shouldn’t include consistently being recycled through the business.

-Make an active decision about the profits in your business.
-Choose to protect the profits by paying yourself out, and create a more effective cash flow strategy that uses construction-specific lending options.
-Check out Billd’s whitepaper, Building a Working Capital Toolkit, to learn more about how to create a strong working capital strategy for your subcontracting business.
+Make an active decision about how to use your business’s profits, and create a more effective capital strategy that uses construction-specific lending options to stabilize your cash flow.
+Check out Billd’s whitepaper, Building a Working Capital Toolkit, to learn more about how to create a strong capital strategy for your subcontracting business.

 About Billd: At Billd, we provide a payment solution that enables commercial construction contractors to free up cash for material purchases while enjoying the flexibility of 120-day payment terms.
 You get financing for commercial materials upfront with the freedom to pay it back at your own pace.
 Learn more about how we can help eliminate your company’s cash-flow problems so you can win more bids and grow your business.